tmhsplb/opiddailydoc/docs/Infrastructure.md

 below.

 New development in the OPIDDaily Visual Studio project will be done in the **staging** branch and deployed to the stagedaily application at AppHarbor.
 (See the section on Deployment.)
-After changes to the **staging** branch have been tested in the desktop environment, using the Visual Studio GutHub interface they will be committed and then pushed to the staging branch at GitHub.
+After changes to the **staging** branch have been tested in the desktop environment, using the Visual Studio GitHub interface they will be committed and then pushed to the staging branch at GitHub.
 After changes have been tested, they will be merged into the
 **master** branch of the project and from there deployed to application OPIDDaily at Appharbor.